Mmmmroy/Topics/README.md

    - model 1 results , people need to import to model 2 manually.

  ## Code illustration
+ For model 1, we upload the lastest version: Model1_code/model1.ipynb

  For model 2, we re-ran the model and adjusted the parameters, the results are both uploaded (named as detailed value).

 1. **model2_V5.ipynb** is the original model.